risarora/minimal-mistakes/_posts/2018-7-9-DescribeHiveTables.md

 ```

-#### 3. To see code in a clean manner use describe formatted table_name; command to see all information.
+#### 3. View Columns Names and Formatted Meta Data
-also describe all details in a clean manner.
+To see code in a clean manner use describe formatted table_name; command to see all information also describe all details in a clean manner.

 ```
 hive> describe formatted  employeeX;